Runway visual range

-In aviation, the runway visual range (RVR) is the distance over which a pilot of an aircraft on the centreline of the runway can see the runway surface markings delineating the runway or identifying its centre line.
+In aviation, the runway visual range (RVR) is the distance over which a pilot of an aircraft on the centreline of the runway can see the runway surface markings delineating the runway or the lights delineating the runway or identifying its centre line.
 RVR is normally expressed in meters or feet.
 RVR is used to determine the landing and takeoff conditions for aircraft pilots, as well as the type of operational visual aids used at the airport.

 Measurement

 Originally RVR was measured by a person, either by viewing the runway lights from the top of a vehicle parked on the runway threshold, or by viewing special angled runway lights from a tower at one side of the runway.
 The number of lights visible could then be converted to a distance to give the RVR.
 This is known as the human observer method and can still be used as a fall-back.

-Today most airports use instrumented runway visual range (IRVR), which is measured by devices called scatterometers which provide simplified installation as they are integrated units and can be installed as a single unit(s) at a critical location along the runway or transmissometers which are installed at one side of a runway relatively close to its edge.
+Today most airports use instrumented runway visual range (IRVR), which is measured by devices called scatterometers which provide simplified installation as they are integrated units and can be installed as a single unit(s) at a critical location along the runway or transmissometers which are installed at one side of a runway close to its edge.
 Normally three transmissometers are provided, one at each end of the runway and one at the midpoint.
+Runway visual range is derived from Runway Visibility Value, a direct measurement by a transmissometer, then calibrated to represent what a pilot in an approaching aircraft could see when observing the runway, though it measures horizontal visual range instead of slant visual range.

 In the US, Forward Scatter RVRs are replacing transmissometers at most airports.
 According to the US Federal Aviation Administration: "There are approximately 279 RVR systems in the NAS, of which 242 are forward scatter NG RVR Systems and 34 are older Transmissometer Systems."